 A player who played in a Rookie League, Independent League or who was invited to a Major League Spring Training and then released without playing for a minor league affiliate will not be held to the requirements listed above, except for Central Division and Cactus Division.
 See specific Ex-Pro rules by Division.

-If a particular player played in a “Foreign Professional League” in Japan, Mexico, Puerto Rico or Venezuela, and was compensated, that player must be out a minimum of 3 complete seasons (2017 and prior) to participate.
+If a particular player played in a “Foreign Professional League” and was compensated, that player must be out a minimum of 3 complete seasons (2021 and prior) to participate.
 These players will be eligible to participate in the Central Division if out a minimum of 10 years.
 These players will not be eligible to participate in Cactus or Desert divisions regardless of length of time out.
-All other foreign professional leagues are NOT recognized when determining ex-pro status.

 For all Central Divisions – If a player has played pro ball (with the exception of Major Leagues) and has been out of pro ball for 20 years, this player is eligible to play in the Central Division.
-Ex-Pros are limited to 2 per team with no restrictions to position or limitation to round robin, playoff or Championship appearance..
-In reference to players who played Rookie or Independent League baseball only, these players are ineligible unless they are out 10 years for Central.
-No allowed Independent/Rookie League players would be eligible to pitch, even if they did not pitch in their pro careers except for the 45+/50+/55+/60+/65+ Central Divisions.
+Ex-Pros are limited to 2 per team with no restrictions to position or limitation to round-robin, playoff, or Championship appearance..
+In reference to players who played Rookie or Independent League baseball only, these players are ineligible unless they are out 3 years for Central.

 No allowed Independent/Rookie League players would be eligible to pitch, even if they did not pitch in their pro careers, except for Divisions 45+ and higher.